Barcelona’s Best Brunch Spots

 A mostly vegetarian restaurant, Flax & Kale serves brunch on weekends and holidays from 10am to 5pm.
 If you’re into eating clean, go here to order things like vegan pear-chocolate muffins, coconut chia pudding and healthy fruit and yoghurt bowls.
 They also serve heartier main courses like pastas and salads.
 Find it on the top of Carrer Tallers, in the Raval district.

-Formerly known as the Petit Pot Bistro, this café has a rustic, old-world feel with its wooden decor and stylish vintage furniture.
-They serve brunch from 9am to 4:00pm at the weekends, with dishes such as eggs benedict, pulled pork sandwiches, pancakes and French toast and burratina cheese on the menu.
-They’re a hit amongst the digital nomad crowd, as they have wifi and free charging stations for your devices.
+This café has a rustic, old-world feel with its wooden decor and stylish vintage furniture, and I love how they repurposed some old crates into outdoor seating.
+They serve brunch from 8am to 5pm Sundays to Tuesdays, and 8am til midnight Wednesdays to Saturdays, with a menu that features dishes such as eggs benedict, pulled pork sandwiches, pancakes and French toast.
+They’re a hit amongst the digital nomad crowd, as they have good WiFi and free charging stations for your devices, so a great place to get some work done with breakfast.

 Just steps away from the Parc de la Ciudatella, Picnic’s location makes it ideal for a lazy start to the day followed by a spot of sunbathing in the park.
 You can get a range of brunch items served tapas style, including sandwiches, salads, toast and egg dishes.
-They also have seasonal bellinis created out of whatever fruit happens to be in season at the time.
+They also make seasonal bellinis.
+I love the vibe here and the windows let in plenty of light, so it’s never gloomy.

 This stylish venue can be found on the leafy Passeig de Sant Joan boulevard, one of Barcelona’s most charming streets.
 The homely interior is full of exposed brick work and wood panels, while plush sofas and swing-seats at the back add a quirky touch.
 On the menu are toasts (the salmon and mango is great), pancakes, bagels and smoothies galore, while El Arbol does a fine line in seductively-tasty cakes.
 If the weather’s warm, the pastel coloured tables and chairs of their street terrace is as good as place as any in BCN to watch the world go by.
 No website, but you can find them at number 33 Passeig de Sant Joan.